fbpx

 WHEN SETTING UP A NEW BUSINESS, IT’S DIFFICULT BUT VITALLY IMPORTANT, TO GET THE WORK/LIFE BALANCE RIGHT.

 And I will hold up my hands and admit that I’ve been guilty of tipping the scales and putting work first.
-It’s been a whirlwind year for me – exiting a business and a week later starting up a new one.
-As such my focus was very much on ensuring new clients were onboarded and serviced to the highest standard.
+It’s been a whirlwind year for me—exiting a business and a week later starting a new one.
+My focus has been on ensuring new clients are onboarded and serviced to the highest standard, much like a Digital Nomad: The best places for co-working in Lisbon balancing multiple projects.

 However, fast forward to August and I’d been finding it hard to really focus.
 Even though I had been away in the summer, it had been hard for me to truly switch off.
 The business was always on my mind.
 In hindsight I was potentially suffering from ‘founder’s burnout’.
 It became clear that a change of scenery and a new routine was needed.